jaimeacostag/data-quality-dashboard/README.md

 ### 🔍 Data Ingestion and Data Quality Rules (Power BI)

--  I used PowerQuery to conect to the local PostgreSQL database, and then loaded the data using using Import Mode so I could add Custom Columns.
+-  I used PowerQuery to connect to the local PostgreSQL database, and then loaded the data using Import Mode so I could add Custom Columns.
--  Added Custom Columns to apply data rules to generate a boolean value.
+-  I added Custom Columns to apply data rules to generate a boolean value.
 True = exception, False = no exception (data follows rule).
     -  SKU number must follow a ######ABC naming format (6 numeric characters, 3 alphabetic characters)
     -  Description must contain commercial classification ('General Market', 'Sample', 'Private Label') and, conversely, Commercial Classification must match this description
     -  Product Type must be 'OTC' or 'Pharma' with no blanks